 What's wrong with being confident?!
-(That's a trick question y'all. :)) Read on to find out what confidence is and is not, and the 10 benefits of being confident that can make all the difference in your life.
+(That's a trick question y'all.)
+Know what confidence is and is not, and 10 benefits that confidence can bring to your life.

 While the holidays can bring about joy, excitement, and connection with others, they can also be incredibly overwhelming and leave you emotionally drained for numerous reasons.